-Visa requirements for the Absolute Safari
+Visa requirements for the Wildlife Wanderer

 Your passport needs to be valid for at least 6 months after your trip finishes.
 Ensure also that you have enough pages in your passport for each country you visit.
 Up to 2 consecutive blank pages can be required when you enter South Africa at the end of your trip.
-As a guide then, for the Absolute Safari you will need to have a minimum of 10 blank pages (sides).
+As a guide then, for the Wildlife Wanderer you will want to have a minimum of 10 blank pages (sides).

-If you have dual nationality you can only use one passport for the entire trip, but bringing both passports is a wise back-up strategy.
-You can find more information in the different country listings on the FCO's website (www.fco.gov.uk) under 'entry requirements'.
+If you have dual nationality you can only use one passport for the entire trip, but bringing both passports is a wise back up.
+More information can be found in the different country listings on the FCO's website (www.fco.gov.uk) under 'entry requirements'.
 Do be aware it can be illegal to travel in Africa on two passports.

-Visas for most passport holders including British, Australian, New Zealand, Irish, South African, German,

-French, Dutch, Canadian and American passport holders can be arranged in Africa en route.
-Visas can only be paid for in US dollars cash.
+Visas for most passport holders including British, Australian, New Zealand, Irish, South African, German, French, Dutch, Canadian and American passport holders can be arranged in Africa en route.

 Please note that since June 2014 the East African Tourist Visa has been introduced for multiple entry to Kenya, Rwanda and Uganda.
 Where this visa is being issued it should provide a saving in money and time.
-For the Absolute Safari it is now being regularly issued on arrival in Nairobi.
-This visa is reflected in the chart below.
+For the Wildlife Wanderer it is now being regularly issued on arrival in Nairobi.
+The new visa is reflected in the chart below.
 It is being charged at \$100 to cover all three countries.